 For many people in America, debt has become a fact of life.
 Something that they accumulate as they go to college, start their own independent lives, or just due to the consumerist mentality and keeping up with the Joneses.

 Your options in life become infinitely smaller when you are stuck in debt, there is no way around that.
 It becomes difficult, if not impossible, to save money, leave your job, start a business, go travel, or whatever.
-If it gets real bad, you’ll be trading many hours of your life each each at work to simply service the debt you’ve built (compare your true hourly wage with your interest payments).
+If it gets really bad, you’ll be trading many hours of your life each week at work to simply service the debt you’ve built (compare your true hourly wage with your interest payments).

 If you can’t afford to buy a cheap book which will change your life and your relationship with money, then I guess it is time to beg, borrow, or steal it.
 Well, maybe not that last one, but you get the idea… We’ve still got local libraries, right?